Washington City Utah | (435) 656-6300

 four different sources.

 The Warmspring East and West streams originate from a pond North of I-15 that is fed from an underground spring.
 This source is commonly known as the Boilers because the water bubbles up from the floor of the pond making the water appear as if it is boiling.
-The streams are known as the Warmsprings because the water is naturally warm.
+The streams are known as the Warmsprings because of steam rising off of the water in winter.

 The Sproul and the Westover streams also originate from a source North of I-15.
 These streams are combined as one stream from the source until they reach a splitter near the City Yard.
-At the splitter, half of the stream goes West hence the name Westover, and the remainder of the stream continues down 300 East where it eventually ties in with the Adair stream.
+At the splitter, half of the stream goes West and coincidentally is named after previous owners named Westover, the remainder continues down 300 East where it eventually ties in with the Adair stream.

 The Adair Spring originates at the base of the hill on the East side of 200 East between 100 and 200 North.
 This stream produces approximately 99 gallons per minute.